Gunmen targeted Australia’s Jewish community in a deadly mass shooting. Here’s what we know

 By Hilary Whiteman, Angus Watson, Mitchell McCluskey, CNN

-Sydney, Australia (CNN) — At least 15 people were killed in a terror attack on Sunday targeting the Jewish community celebrating the first night of Hannukah at Sydney’s famed Bondi Beach.
+Sydney, Australia (CNN) — Sydney residents have laid flowers and lit candles in a massive outpouring of support as the community mourns people who were massacred by two gunmen in a terror attack Sunday targeting the Jewish community celebrating the first night of Hannukah at Sydney’s famed Bondi Beach.

-Around 1,000 people had gathered on a grassy area at Archer Park when at least two gunman opened fire at 6:47 p.m. local time, sending panicked crowds running in all directions.
+Around 1,000 people had gathered on a grassy area at Archer Park when two gunman opened fire at 6:47 p.m. local time, sending panicked crowds running in all directions.

 It’s Australia’s worst mass shooting since a massacre almost 30 years ago saw the country introduce some of the world’s toughest gun laws.